graphql-dotnet/graphql-dotnet/docs/src/getting-started.md

 }
 ```

+> TODO: And how are errors handled?
+What if something happens during the `AddHuman` part in the database layer?
+Will a meaningful error message be returned?

 ### Subscriptions

 The Schema class supports a Subscription graph type and the parser supports the `subscription` keyword.
 Subscriptions are an experimental feature of the GraphQL specification.